ErpNetDocs/tech/advanced/user-business-rules/examples/start-business-rule.md

 For more information, see **[Check whether the releasing of the document is first or not?](https://docs.erp.net/tech/advanced/calculated-attributes/examples/check-for-first-releasing.html)**.

-You can use this attribute as a business rule condition `#IsFirstReleasing = True`, which means the rule will be triggered only when the document is released for the first time, **not** when the released state is re-selected.
+You can use this attribute as a business rule condition `#IsFirstReleasing = True` - the rule is triggered only when the document is released for the first time, **not** when the released state is re-selected.